 This project was under the direction of and mentorship of Dr. Susanne Moser and was supported by the California Energy Commission’s PIER Program.

 I have also conducted social vulnerability assessments for four climate change adaptation processes conducted in by local governments in California: Cities of Los Angeles and Hermosa Beach, and counties of San Luis Obispo and Fresno.
 Research included both qualitative analysis of existing data and climate projections and quantitative GIS vulnerability analysis.
-The work in SLO and Fresno was in collaboration with the Local Government Commission and the Geos Institute, and the work in Los Angeles was with/for USC Sea Grant.
+The work in SLO and Fresno was in collaboration with the Local Government Commission and the Geos Institute, and the work in Los Angeles was with/for USC Sea Grant, all with Susanne Moser.

 In addition to my work on climate change adaptation, I also have experience in ocean and coastal governance (including management and policy) research.
 In my doctoral dissertation research at UC Santa Barbara, I studied the process and challenges coastal and ocean managers face in trying to transition to a more ecosystem-based management approach.
 Based on an extensive examination of the constraints to planning for and implementing ecosystem-based management (EBM), I developed methods to automate the process of finding gaps and overlaps in ocean and coastal laws and regulations.
 Upon completing her PhD, I worked with the Engineering Informatics Group at Stanford University to implement these methods into a free open-source software, making it available publicly (http://minoe.stanford.edu).

 For a list of my publications, see Publications.